-Have Been the Cause.
+Christmas Intoxication Thought Have Been the Cause.

 (Special to The Messenger.)
-Fayetteville, N. C., December 26 -Archie McLean, a youth, son of Mr. and Mrs. D. N McLean, of this city, attempted suicide last night at his home on Haymount by shooting himself with a revolver in the mouth, the The mayor had the usual bunch of ball glancing round and lodging in his norman offenders before him yester- neck.
-He was carried to the High- invited to being potatoes, fruit, canned day.
+Fayetteville, N. C., December 26 -Archie McLean, a youth, son of Mr. and Mrs. D. N McLean, of this city, attempted suicide last night at his home on Haymount by shooting himself with a revolver in the mouth, the orphans at Raleigh.
+The mayor had the usual bunch of ball glancing round and lodging in his holiday offenders before him yester- neck.
+He was carried to the High- invited to bsing potatoes, fruit, canned occurred near Edgewood. day.
 There were nearly 25 defendants smith hospital and may recover.
-Mor- goods and groceries, proper recepticles and most of them were charged with tification over Christmas intoxication for which will be found at the door.

-ississippi Riot Not as Serious as First Reported.
+Mor- goods and groceries, proper recepticles and most of them were charged with tification over Christmas intoxication for which will be found at the door. grade in a deep cut.
+Two flat cars being drunk.
+The mayor released most is thought to have been the cause of A very cordial invitation is extended to were piled on the first passenger car rississippi Riot Not as Serious as First Reported.